-Receive information regarding proposed Resolution 2022-04 adopting the amended Conflict of Interest Code pursuant to the Political Reform Act of 1974.
-This item will be brought to the Board of Directors at the December 1, 2022, meeting for adoption.
+Adopt Resolution No. 2022-04 amending the Conflict of Interest Code pursuant to the Political Reform Act of 1974.

 Summary

 Pursuant to Section 87306.5 of the Political Reform Act (the "Act"), the Fair Political Practices Commission ("FPPC") directed the Authority to: (1) conduct a review of the Authority's Conflict of Interest Code ("Code") to determine if a change in the Code was necessary; and (2) amend the Authority's Code pursuant to the Act, if necessary.